-From West Yellowstone we'll follow the Madison River to Madison Junction, where we'll turn right, or south.
+From West Yellowstone we'll follow the Madison River to Madison Junction.
+At Madison Junction we will turn right, or south, and travel along the Firehole River which runs through Yellowstone's thermal areas.
+The Firehole is famous amongst anglers for its pristine beauty and selection of brown, brook and rainbow trout.
 Depending on the time of the year, this area is often teeming with wildlife.
 With any luck you will see bison, elk, Trumpeter Swans and other animals and birds.
 A special treat in the spring is the baby bison calves.

 The first main thermal area we will be visiting is the Lower Geyser Basin, and Fountain Paint Pots.
 There is a boardwalk system running around and through the Fountain Paint Pots area, and it is a great place to go for a stroll, if the bison haven't got there first!
 Apart from the paint pots, there is also a selection of other thermal features in the area, including a number of geysers, one or other of which almost always seems to be erupting.

 The next stop is the Midway Geyser Basin, home to Grand Prismatic Spring - one of the largest anywhere in the world - as well as Excelsior Geyser, now dormant, but discharging thousands of gallons of water every minute.